13. Contributor’s guide¶

 The issue, not the PR, should be tagged and milestoned so a given change shows up only once in the various views.

 Address a single concern.
-When possible, issues and PRs should address completely one self-contained change.
+When practical, issues and PRs should address completely one self-contained change.
 If there are multiple concerns, make separate issues and/or PRs.
 For example, PRs should not tidy unrelated code, and non-essential complications should be split into a follow-on issue.
+However, sometimes one PR addresses several related issues, which is fine.

 Documentation and tests first.
 The best practice for significant changes is to draft documentation and/or tests first, get feedback on that, and then implement the code.
 Reviews of the form “you need a completely different approach” are no fun.

 PR review procedure.
-When your draft PR is ready for review — which may or may not be when you want it considered for merging! — do one or both of:
+When your PR is ready for review — which may or may not be when you want it considered for merging! — do this:

-In both cases, the person from whom you requested review now owns the branch, and you should stop work on it unless and until you get it back.
+In both cases, the person from whom you requested review now owns the branch, and you should stop work on it unless and until you get it back (modulo other communication, of course).
+This is so they can make tidy commits if needed without collision.

 Special case 1: Often, the review consists of code changes, and the reviewer will want you to assess those changes.
 GitHub doesn’t let you request review from the PR submitter, so this must be done with a comment, either online or offline.